-- Former Students in Good Standing: Troy University students who have been out of college for one year or more must apply for readmission before they will be permitted to register.
-Any student attending the Troy Campus who has not filed a Student Medical Record with the University Health Center within the last six months must submit a new Student Medical Record. - 2.
-Students Suspended from Troy University: Students who have been suspended from Troy University must apply for readmission and may be readmitted under probation after serving suspension.
+- 2. Students Suspended from Troy University: Students who have been suspended from Troy University must apply for readmission and may be readmitted under probation after serving suspension.
 However, students may appeal to the Senior Vice Chancellor of Academic Affairs or designee for readmission under certain mitigating circumstances to avoid suspension.
 Appeal forms are available in the Registrar's Office. - 3.
 Academic Bankruptcy: Undergraduate students who are returning to the university following an absence of three years or more have the opportunity to petition for an Academic Bankruptcy of one academic reporting term if the appropriate criteria are met.